 The worst answer you can get to any question is no. However, you’ll be surprised at how often you’ll hear yes.
 My best example comes from my junior year in college, when I decided I wanted to work a college football national championship.
 I literally had no connections and all I knew was that it was going to be played in Miami.
 From working the 2012 NCAA tournament, I met Chris Yandle, who had just taken a job at the University of Miami.
 As a shot in the dark, I emailed Chris asking if he knew of any way I could come hang out with his staff in South Beach for some championship football.
 He gave me the media director’s email, and he then let little old me come and volunteer for the 2013 Orange Bowl & National Championship.
 It was an experience that became a pivotal point in my young career.
 You have to be willing to put yourself out there and be okay with hearing no.

 I had arrived at AT&T Stadium for my first job interview with the Cotton Bowl.
 Not only was I blown away by the place, but by the staff’s kindness to everyone around them.
 Oftentimes you’ll meet people in this industry who won’t give you the time of day if they don’t think you can do anything for them.
 I’ll tell you this: people want to work with people they like.
-Everyone deserves your respect, from the security guard to the head boss man.
-You would never want to reach the top and be all alone.
+Everyone deserves your respect, from the security guard

 I grew up in a day and age where participation awards are commonplace, so needless to say I thrive on positive reinforcement.
 In this industry there is no one waiting to pat your back when you do a good job, because let’s face it: that’s the expectation in a world where people are only paid to be great.
 It’s vital to have confidence in your work and keep grinding.
 People are noticing your work even when you feel like the stands are empty.